Dewberry/stormcloud/records/README.md

     "s3_bucket": "<Bucket in which watershed and domain geojson files are stored.
 Also the bucket used to store model output.
 Defaults to 'tempest'>", "por_start": "<Datetime of start of period of interest.
 Should be in %Y-%m-%d %H:%M format.
 Defaults to '1979-02-01 00:00'>", "por_end": "<Datetime of end of period of interest.
 Should be in %Y-%m-%d %H:%M format.
+Defaults to '2022-12-31 23:00'>" "scale": <float inches to use as max precip in scale used for PNG image generation.
+Defaults to 12.0>
-Defaults to '2022-12-31 23:00'>" }
+}
 ```